ronikbhaskar/ronikbhaskar.github.io/ronikbhaskar.github.io/source/_posts/celestial-navigation-part-2.md

 ---
-title: 'Student of Life: Celestial Navigation, Part 2'
+title: 'Celestial Navigation, Part 2'
 description: >-
   The event was run by the director of an institute doing cosmic microwave background experiments.
 Alongside the director, there were two student